danluo7/gbm/raw_data_processing.md

 # Use Ballgown in R for differential expression (DE) analysis (then PCA) using output from Stringtie
 ## Perform A vs. B comparison, using all replicates, for known (reference only mode) transcripts

-(raw counts using htseq output will come later)
+(raw counts using htseq output with EdgeR will come later)

 	mkdir -p $gbm/de/ballgown/ref_only
 	cd $gbm/de/ballgown/ref_only/